 - Local Storage Usage – Even with iCloud syncing, a copy of each memo remains stored on your Mac.

-- Offline Access – If your Mac is not connected to the internet, you can still access locally stored voice memos.
-However, new recordings won't sync until you reconnect.
+- Offline Access – If internet access is not available on your Mac, you can still access local memos.
+However, Mac will not sync new recordings until internet is available.

 - Click Apple ID